WebCrateApp/webcrate/README.md

 <img src="https://webcrate.fra1.cdn.digitaloceanspaces.com/static/icon.png" title="logo" alt="logo" width="128">

-# WebCrate
+# WebCrate App

 Organize links, articles and more from around the web in a central place.
-Share them as collections and add your own context to each link.
 All while being private, transparent and controllable thanks to your own personal cloud.
 It's more than just a bookmarking tool.

 [🔮 Website](https://webcrate.app) - [🚀 Install on Space](https://deta.space/discovery/webcrate) - [📚 Docs](https://webcrate.app/docs)